Jamie956/Jamie956.github.io/post/java.md

     raiseSalary(double) -> Employee.raiseSalary(double)
     ```

 - The Manager method table is slightly different.
-Three methods are inherited, one method is redefned, and one method is added.
+Three methods are inherited, one method is redefined, and one method is added.

     ```
     Manager: